bernatsampera/translateprompt/backend/glossary/README.md

 - Old: `from translate_graph.glossary_manager import GlossaryManager`
 - New: `from glossary import GlossaryManager`

-## Files Moved

-- `glossary.db`: SQLite database file
-- `glossary.json`: Configuration/data file

 ## Benefits of the New Structure

-1. **Separation of Concerns**: Models, database operations, and business logic are now separate
+1. **Separation of Concerns**: Database operations are now handled by a dedicated database package
-2. **Better Maintainability**: Each file has a single responsibility
+2. **Better Maintainability**: Each component has a single responsibility
 3. **Improved Testability**: Individual components can be tested in isolation
 4. **Cleaner Imports**: Dedicated package with clear exports
 5. **Future Extensibility**: Easy to add new features or modify existing ones
+6. **Shared Database**: Multiple systems can share the same database infrastructure